-4 Such a presumption also involves the tacit but false belief that when an individual is trans, their non-conformity will be visually noticeable (Billard 2019a; Richardson-Self 2019).
+4 Such a presumption also involves the tacit but false belief that when an individual is trans, their nonconformity will be visually noticeable (Billard 2019a; Richardson-Self 2019).

 negativity cascading upon negativity.
 This aesthetic may instead cultivate their perceived rejection and illegitimacy in society.
 Said differently, this impression of Australians as trans- and intersex-hostile, irrespective of its accuracy, can undermine the assurance that the transgender and intersex communities have "of a general commitment [by the cisgender majority] to the fundamentals of justice and dignity that a well-ordered society is supposed to furnish to its citizens" (Waldron 2012, p.
 69) - namely, an assurance of being able to go about their day-to-day lives without fear of becoming the targets of hatred and violence.
-Said positively, they ought to be able to go about their day-to-day lives and expect to be treated with dignity and respect.
+Said positively, they ought to be able to go about their day-to-day lives and respect.